Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 My friend and her husband are 55 and 57 years old, respectively.
 And they won’t be covered after the age of 70.
 If they retire in Malaysia, they have to find another insurance plan.

 Another friend has health insurance from Germany.
-It was cheap but only valid a few years after he moved out of Germany.
+It was cheap but only valid for a few years after he moved out of Germany.

 You can get health insurance from your home country if you’re under 50 years old.
 But some companies may charge more to cover you abroad.